ibehii/Password-list-tool/README.md

 ![PasslistAfterGeneration](https://github.com/beh185/Password-list-tool/assets/79264026/d66d615e-2b98-42a1-9e6b-b43b11500621)

-In this menu, you choose the **number** of the password that the script will generate.
+In this menu, you choose the number** of the password that the script will generate.
 In the second question, you choose the length of the password.
-For example, if you enter **8** the script will return a password with 8 characters. like -> `12345678`
+For example, if you enter **8**, the script will return a password with 8 characters. like -> `12345678`

 ---
 # Sort password list

 ![Screenshot from 2023-07-06 13-20-28](https://github.com/beh185/Password-list-tool/assets/79264026/07a7b1a6-0439-4203-8145-d414cb518408)

 On this part, you can sort your password list.
-For example, if your password is like this `125, 142, 111` it will change to -> `111, 125, 142`.
+For example, if your password is like this `125, 142, 111`, it will change to -> `111, 125, 142`.

 The only thing that you must do is enter the name of your file :)\
 **If you get the "file does not exist.
-Enter file name correctly !" error but you are sure that the file exists try to enter the complete path of the file**
+Enter the file name correctly !" error, but you are sure that the file exists try to enter the complete path of the file**
 ## Finding a complete path
 In Windows:
-> Right-click the file then choose copy as a path option\
+> Right-click the file, then choose copy as a path option\

 ![select_copy_as_path](https://github.com/beh185/Password-list-tool/assets/79264026/1e22bdb7-b6b3-4bd8-95b8-c993899b058c)